windellevega/appetiser-apps-coding-challenge-api/README.md

 ## Back-end app (API) of Appetiser App Coding Challenge

-This a is a simple event calendar web app for coding challenge on Appetise
+This a is a simple event calendar web app for coding challenge on Appetiser Apps

 ## Project Setup
 1. After cloning the repository, create a `.env` file using `.env.example`